Template (C++): Function templates

 This function template can be instantiated with any copy-constructible type for which the expression y < x is valid.
 For user-defined types, this implies that the less-than operator (<) must be overloaded in the type.

 Abbreviated function templates

-Since C++20, using auto or concept auto in any of the parameters of a function declaration, that declaration becomes an abbreviated function template declaration.
+Since C++20, using auto or concept auto (for a concept) in any of the parameters of a function declaration, that declaration becomes an abbreviated function template declaration.
 Such a declaration declares a function template and one invented template parameter for each placeholder is appended to the template parameter list: